sophiiae/AdvancedLaneDetection/README.md

 ![lab](readmeimg/lab.png)

-It will apply Sobel lter in both x-axis and y-axis to the L channel image, then use the combination of color and gradient thresholds to obtain a magnitude-based and direction-based binary image where the lane lines are clearly visible.
+It will apply Sobel Filter in both x-axis and y-axis to the L channel image, then use the combination of color and gradient thresholds to obtain a magnitude-based and direction-based binary image where the lane lines are clearly visible.

 ![binary](readmeimg/bi.png)